jinterceptor/lancer-briefings/public/pilots/Mountaintop.md

 # Recommendation
 Mountaintop should continue to be assigned to missions where a strong defensive presence is required.
 His ability to withstand pressure and his steady, composed nature make him a valuable asset in protracted engagements.
 Encouragement and opportunities to develop his leadership potential should be considered, as his calm demeanor could serve him well in command roles.

+---

+## UNION PILOT RECONSTITUTION REPORT

+**Pilot ID**: Josh Batrich

+**Callsign**: Mountaintop

+**Date of Death**: [REDACTED]

+**Cause of Death**: Fatal injuries sustained during Operation Solstice Rain after direct engagement with hostile Lancers.

+# Reconstitution Overview:
+Following the confirmation of death during Operation Solstice Rain, Union initiated the reconstitution process for Pilot Josh Batrich, utilizing preserved genetic and cognitive backups.
+The standard cloning procedures were followed, growing a new body and implanting his final cognitive upload to restore all pertinent memories, skills, and knowledge.

+Although the procedure was deemed successful, Mountaintop has repeatedly reported a persistent auditory disturbance—a voice in his head that he claims gives unsolicited advice and commentary during combat situations.
+Union medical officers have found no physical anomalies in the clone’s neural or cognitive systems, though the exact cause of these hallucinations remains undetermined.

+# Side-Effects:
+Beyond the auditory hallucinations, no significant physical defects have been identified in Pilot Batrich’s new body.
+Cognitive function remains sharp, and motor skills are unaffected.
+Union psychological evaluations have noted his growing frustration with the "voice," but he remains in control and displays no signs of instability.

+The persistent voice has led Pilot Batrich to experience moderate anxiety during off-duty hours, though this has not yet impacted his combat performance.
+Union does not have any indication of foreign code or digital infection but will continue to monitor for irregularities in his behavioral patterns.

+# Psychological Report:
+While Pilot Batrich's psychological evaluation shows no major degradation in cognitive function or combat readiness, the reports of auditory hallucinations have raised concerns among medical staff.
+Union’s team will continue to monitor Mountaintop for any escalation of these symptoms.

+It is worth noting that Mountaintop has developed coping mechanisms to handle the voice, which currently manifests only as mild interference during non-combat operations.
+His personality otherwise remains intact, with no evidence of lingering trauma beyond this quirk.

+**Medical Officer in Charge**: Dr. Elias Grant

+**Approval Status**: Cleared for Active Duty, with continued monitoring for auditory disturbances.

+# This report is to be maintained in Pilot Josh Batrich's personnel file for future reference concerning his reconstitution history and any necessary medical follow-ups.